 - Mocktails: If you want an alcohol-free drink that's still fun, add a little bit of this strawberry simple syrup to some soda water and you have an instant summery fun drink!

 - Oatmeal Topping: Have trouble getting excited about oatmeal?
-You'll love it when it's topped with strawberry syrup!
+You'll love it when it's topped with fresh strawberry syrup!

 - Ice Cream Topping: Ice cream is delicious as is, but with strawberry syrup drizzled over it?
 This makes any flavor more delicious!